 Will Hallett is a certificate student in the Transdisciplinary Research and Practice program at the New Centre for Research and Practice and in the one-year curricula at the Center for Modern Psychoanalytic Studies in New York City.
 He holds an MPS from New York University’s Interactive Telecommunications Program (’19) and a BA in English from Bates College (’16).
 Re-valuing the representational arena of identity and identity politics via the new philosophy of the image, Will seeks comparative analyses of reproduction, trauma, virtuality, and architecture in research and in practice.
-He has performed, showed work, and shared research at Baby Castles, Space Gallery, Tisch School of the Arts, The Shed, the Nuyorican Poets Cafe, LiJiang Studios in Yunnan, the Estonian Academy of Art in Tallinn, the Processing Foundation and at the Society for Literature, Science and the Arts, Movement and Computing, Alien Processes of Care, and Un/Sounding the Relational conferences.
+He has performed, showed work, and shared research at Baby Castles, Space Gallery, Tisch School of the Arts, The Shed, the Nuyorican Poets Cafe, LiJiang Studios in Yunnan, the Estonian Academy of Art in Tallinn, the Processing Foundation and at the Society for Literature, Science and the Arts, Movement and Computing, New Centre Alien Processes, and NYU Un/Sounding the Relational conferences.
 Will’s published writings and arts-research can be found in Strelka Mag, the &&& Journal, and at the Association of Computing Machinery Digital Library, and in the Journal of Psychoanalysis, Culture, and Society.
 He is also an independent affiliate of the Post Human Network (PHuN) and the Gulf of Maine ECOARTS Initiative and is an active educator and creative laborer.

 A Letter to Ian Alan Paul (2020), New Centre Graduate Student Symposium, The New School, NYC

 Post-Land (2019), Estonian Academy of Arts, Tallinn Estonia

 An Affect Fetishist’s Field Guide To Electromagnetic Radiation (2018)